angrykoala/angrykoala.github.io/blog/2025-03-13-mindfck-devlog-1/index.md

 ---
+slug: mindfck-devlog-1
+date: 2025-03-13
+tags: [Esolangs, Go]
 draft: true
-tags: [Esolangs]
 ---

-# Mindfck: A High Level Programming Language to Brainfuck Devlog 1
+# Mindfck Devlog 1: Making a High Level Programming Language to Brainfuck

 A few months ago.
-I decided to embark on another esolang project: [Minfck](https://github.com/angrykoala/mindfck), a simple, easy to use, language that transpiles to the infamous [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck).
-In this and following posts I'll describe the journey of making this ridiculous project, challenges and solutions.
+I embarked on another esolang project: [Minfck](https://github.com/angrykoala/mindfck).
+A simple, easy to use language that transpiles to the infamous brainfuck[^7].
+In this and following posts I'll write down the journey of making this ridiculous project with its challenges and solutions.

-With Mindfck, a fairly inocuous code such as:
+With Mindfck, a fairly innocuous code such as:

 ```c
 int a